 Lee Anne wanted a brand that represented her unconventional methods as a life coach.
 She also wanted designs that older adults could accept without hesitation.
 So, how do you balance a brand between professional and not-so-professional?
 The process felt like Goldilocks and the Tree Bears.
 One design was too professional.
-The next design was too unconventional.
+The following design was too unconventional.
 Back and forth.
 Back and forth.
 But then there came a day when I nailed the look she wanted.
-Presenting two different fonts and three different colors for logo, Talk to Lee Anne popped out of the sketchbook and into real world.
-I began designing new business cards and laying a foundation Lee Anne’s website.
+Presenting two different fonts and three different colors for the logo, Talk to Lee Anne popped out of the sketchbook and into the real world.
+I began designing new business cards and laying a foundation for Lee Anne’s website.
 Unfortunately, our collaboration was halted by the awesome arrival of Lee Anne’s first baby.

-In 2015, after a year of design work and establishing Kalimizzou., I returned to “Talk to Lee Anne” to finish the work I started.
+In 2015, after a year of design work and establishing Kalimizzou., I returned to “Talk to Lee Anne” to finish the job I started.
 The last thing I did was create a seamless one-page website (www.talktola.com) that balanced between professional and unconventional.
 The site works extremely well for her brand and is unlike any life coach website I researched.
 In the end, I’m extremely proud of our collaboration and I’m grateful to begin my design career with a business that helps people as well.